comstar/EntityAudit/README.md

 This extension for Doctrine 2 is inspired by [Hibernate Envers](http://www.jboss.org/envers) and allows full versioning of entities and their associations.

+    Credits to simplethings/EntityAudit for a nice audit bundle for Symfony2 entities.
+This fork was created to allow more extensability from the Event Listeners.

 ## How does it work?

 There are a bunch of different approaches to auditing or versioning of database tables.
 This extension